 Embracing the Need for Change

-After you’ve decided to embrace your feelings of misery or hear their messages, ask yourself this question: Is how I’m living my life now also how I want my life to both look and feel tomorrow?
-If the thought of things unfolding this way forever fill you with anxiety, you’ll have your answer.
+After you’ve decided to embrace your feelings of misery and to hear those messages, ask yourself this question: Is how I’m living my life now also how I want my life to both look and feel tomorrow?
+If the thought of things unfolding this way forever fills you with anxiety, you have your answer.
 The healthier side of you wants something better.
-So, take some time to start visualizing what that life would look like—the type of person you would be versus the person you’re being now.
-In other words, focus on the emotional side or your feelings rather than the material things that would surround you.
-Would you be surrounded by people where you are out there helping others, or would you be surrounded by silence and taping into your creative side, for example?
-In addition, would you be exploring and doing things you would never have tried previously?

 Make yourself the center of this new story or film script you’re writing for yourself.
-Forget about pleasing others and instead, focus on how you might find yourself and be your authentic self instead of continuing to be what some might label as a codependent person—seeking to find yourself through another, a lifestyle, or things versus turning inward and striving to know yourself at your core.
+Forget about pleasing others.
+Instead, focus on how you might become your authentic self versus merely allowing yourself to be shaped by your narcissistic partner.
+(You're imaging making a shift from being what some would label a codependent person--someone who seeks to find herself through another, a lifestyle, or things--to someone who turns inward and strives to know and honor who she is at her core.)
 By the way, this doesn’t man that your life is going to be all about fun and escape.
-Rather, it is going to be about personal development and spiritual growth—which can bring their own challenges, certainly.
-But while these can be painful too, as you manage to take one step after another, you should discover that you have climbed a mountain versus fallen into the great abyss—as you likely feel you’re rapidly on your way to doing because of your life encased in your partner’s narcissism, addictions, and abuse.
+Rather, it's going to be about personal development and spiritual growth.
+And while these can bring their own challenges, by striving to move forward on this new pathway, you'll likely discover that you've climbed out of the abyss that your partner’s narcissism, addictions, and abuse seems to have created.

-It’s never too late to change yourself and your life.
-However, since change is not easy and can be quite scary, remind yourself that when you make a commitment to walk this new path, you will not be alone.
-Call it a higher power, the universe, the Creator, of God—or whatever other word you might prefer to use—you will be helped.
-New people will be placed in your life to provide comfort and support.
-The thing is, you must be open to receiving gifts such as these.
-You must have trust and faith that you are moving along a pathway to your highest good.
-And, quite frankly, sometimes you’ll discover that acting in ways that signify your faith and trust are the most challenging of all that you ultimately must do.
+Of course, change is not easy.
+It can be quite scary, in fact.
+So, while I don't know if you'll be comfortable with what I'm about to suggest, I am going to say it anyway.
+And what is that?
+Well, I'd hope you can believe that when you make a commitment to walk this new path, you'll not be alone.
+Call it a higher power, the universe, the Creator, of God—or, for that matter, whatever other name or label you might prefer to use—but believe you will be helped.
+In fact, I suspect new people will be placed in your life to provide comfort and support.
+However, you must be open to receiving gifts such as these.
+You must have trust and faith that you're moving forward on a pathway to your highest good.
+After all, you're apt to discover that acting in ways that signify you have faith and trust may actually prove to be the most challenging of all things that you ultimately must do.